1 What is required for the reconstruction of a nation?

 Or Write a note on tolerance.

 In this essay “Tolerance” E.M Forster throws light on the value of tolerance in the reconstruction of the world after world war second.
-Some people say that a particular state of mind is required for the reconstruction of nation.
+Some people say that a particular state of mind is required for the reconstruction of the nation.
 This state of mind is love.
-EM Forster does no agree to this view.
+EM Forster does no agree with this view.
 He says love is a vital force in family/ private affairs but it does not work in public affairs.
 It has been tried in history but it has always been failed.
 He says love may be in practice with the people whom we know.
 We can not love strangers or our enemies.
-The English can not love Germans after the World War II.
+English can not love Germans after World War II.
 Love cannot be practiced universally.

 The other solution is less and less dramatic.
-But this is a practical and reasonable solution of the problems of the world.
-The writer is in favour of it.
+But this is a practical and reasonable solution to the problems of the world.
+The writer is in favor of it.
 It is based on tolerance.
 It suggests us to tolerate those whom we do not like.
 On the basis of tolerance, a civilized future may be built.
-He points out that the disputes and quarrels of the nations can be settled down, if they begin to live with one another on the basis of tolerance.
+He points out that the disputes and quarrels of the nations can be settled down if they begin to live with one another on the basis of tolerance.
 We must check fanaticism and spread tolerance if we want to rebuild this world as a peaceful and safe place.

 - 3 Is tolerance a weakness?
 Or Tolerance is not the same as weakness.
 Explain?

 E.M.
 Forster says that tolerance does not mean weakness or defeat.
 It is only putting up with people who have different ideas and views from us.